Tiny Changes Let False Claims About COVID-19, Voting Evade Facebook Fact Checks

 Of those posts, 738, or nearly 42%, were not labeled, even though they contained claims that had been debunked.
 Using data from CrowdTangle, a research tool that Facebook owns, Avaaz estimated the unlabeled posts it found had been viewed 142 million times and gotten 5.6 million reactions such as likes, comments or shares.

 It appears as though there are orchestrated efforts to spread many of these falsehoods.
-Avaaz identified 119 pages upon which misinformation had been posted at least three times in the last year.
+Avaaz identified 119 pages upon which misinformation had been posted at least three times in the past year.
 Of those, 46 pages had shared unlabeled versions of posts the fact-checkers had deemed false.

 Quran said the company may not be catching all these repeat offenders if it is not consistently labeling fact-checked content.